 Kiss Me, You Fool

-Pucker your lips without creating smoker’s lines and tap middle and index finger on your mouth 50 times (25 times with the left hand, then 25 times with the right).
+Pucker your lips and tap your middle and index finger on your mouth 50 times (25 times with the left hand, then 25 times with the right).

-Hot Towel + Oil
+Hot Towel and Oil

 Third Eye Massage